Konstiman/guest-manager/docs/architecture.md

 ## Prototype

-The Figma prototype (in Czech) can be found [here](https://www.figma.com/proto/9sgqCVsU7n3Fcl1EEdr4Hd/Guest-Manager?node-id=1%3A64&scaling=min-zoom).
+The Figma prototype (in Czech) can be found [here](https://www.figma.com/proto/9sgqCVsU7n3Fcl1EEdr4Hd/Guest-Manager?node-id=1%3A64&scaling=scale-down-width).
 It covers the basic system functions and layout.

+## Authentication

+The authentication is handled by the Firebase e-mail authentication.
+The user logs in using their e-mail and password.